 This is where the rubber meets the road.
 To see the direct impact of your coaching, you need to track specific sales metrics.
 Look beyond the team’s average performance and dig into individual progress.
 Are more reps hitting their sales goals?
 Are they closing larger, more profitable deals?
 You should also monitor customer retention rates and how often your team successfully sells higher-value products.
 When you see individual reps improving in these areas after coaching, you have clear evidence that your approach is working.
 This data-driven view is essential for demonstrating ROI and making informed decisions about your sales playbook enablement.

-Indicators of a Healthy Team Culture
+Beyond the Numbers: Signs of a Healthy Culture

 A strong coaching program does more than just improve numbers; it builds a healthier, more resilient team.
 You can see this in your employee retention and promotion rates.
 Are people staying longer?
 Are they growing into new roles within the company?
 These are powerful signs that your coaching is creating a supportive environment where people want to build a career.
 Pay attention to employee satisfaction, too.
 When reps feel their manager is invested in their development, their engagement and job satisfaction naturally follow.
 This positive culture is a direct result of good coaching and is fundamental to building scalable success.